-Amsterdam - 2019 will see ING moving from the Amsterdamse Poort area to the company’s new headquarters.
-Following this move, the G&S Vastgoed, OVG Real Estate and VolkerWessels consortium will transform the office building into a multifunctional program of mainly apartments.
+Amsterdam, the Netherlands - ING is moving from the Amsterdamse Poort area to its new headquarters.
+Following this move, the G&S Vastgoed, OVG Real Estate and VolkerWessels consortium will be transforming the newly vacant office building, to create a multifunctional plan, consisting primarily of apartments and an international school.
 With a gross floor area of approximately 91,000 m2, the office is one of the largest commercial buildings in Amsterdam.
-G&S Vastgoed has requested that the Arcadis landscape architecture & urban development department provide support in the redesign of the unique rooftop gardens, the atria and the public greenery at the complex.

-The building comprises a series of towers organized in an S-shape, a layout which creates two spaces within the structure of the building, which has been designed as gardens.
-In order to create sustainable gardens in an unnatural urban environment, we called on the know-how provided by nature.
-The conditions encountered in high mountain areas formed the inspiration for a successful rooftop garden construction.
-The principle was that a balanced ecological system requires the presence of both long and short cycles; slowlygrowing trees and shrubs alternated with seasonal perennials and self-propagating annuals.
-The designs feature a wide variety of planting styles – from a vegetative decorative English country garden to the sparse grasslands of a flowering meadow.
+We added all kinds of functions.
+Sustainability is a high priority for the intended target group.
+In order to create sustainable gardens in an unnatural urban environment, we borrowed ideas from nature.
+The conditions in high mountain areas formed the inspiration for a successful rooftop garden construction.
+An important principle was the fact that a balanced ecological system requires the presence of both long and short cycles; in addition to sustainable, slow-growing trees and shrubs, displays of perennials and self-propagating annuals will change across the seasons.
+We are working with a wide range of planting styles – from vegetation provided by ornamental English country garden planting to sparse grasslands.